jamcowl/PythonTutorial/README.md

 Hint: look at [this documentation](https://www.w3schools.com/python/python_modules.asp) on how to use modules in Python.

 Protip: you can actually get around using the `myTools.` prefix by using an `import` command of the form `from myTools import *` instead.
 However, when using multiple modules in a more elaborate program, it can be helpful to keep the named source of each imported function/variable explicit in your code so you can keep track of dependencies.

+Bug alert: if you have trouble running newly created code files, the problem may be with permissions.
+Try the terminal command `chmod 755 simpleTest.py` to fix this.